MicrosoftDocs/windows-itpro-docs/windows/keep-secure/network-access-do-not-allow-anonymous-enumeration-of-sam-accounts-and-shares.md

 ---
 title: Network access Do not allow anonymous enumeration of SAM accounts and shares (Windows 10)
-description: Describes the best practices location values and security considerations for the Network access Do not allow anonymous enumeration of SAM accounts and shares security policy setting.
+description: Describes the best practices, location, values, and security considerations for the Network access Do not allow anonymous enumeration of SAM accounts and shares security policy setting. ms.assetid: 3686788d-4cc7-4222-9163-cbc7c3362d73 ms.prod: W10 ms.mktglfcycl: deploy
-MSHAttr: PreferredLib /library
-ms.assetid: 3686788d-4cc7-4222-9163-cbc7c3362d73
-ms.prod: W10
-ms.mktglfcycl: deploy